 3. Keep electronics in well-ventilated areas.

 Well, it does make sense to secret your precious PC where it’s unlikely to be knocked down or have fluids spilled on it.
 However, in so doing you could be putting it at the risk of heat damage.
 Stashing the PC in a corner makes it hard for it to dissipate heat through its vent and fans.

-The overheating that follows cause the machines to run slower and damages some crucial components.
+The overheating that follows causes the machines to run slower and damages some crucial components.
 In laptops, this causes the battery to drain quicker, drastically shortening its lifespan.

 Electrical gadgets are both expensive and delicate, meaning that you have to go the extra mile to protect them from harm and damage.
 In most cases, you need to identify the most common sources of damage and institute preventive measures.
-Otherwise, you’re likely to rundown your electrical gadget and incur substantial cost in repair and maintenance or replacement.
+Otherwise, you’re likely to run down your electrical gadget and incur substantial costs in repair and maintenance or replacement.